PTCInc/Kepware-Example-Scripts/Datalogger/CSV to DataLogger API/README.md

-# Import V6.6 and older Datalogger Log Items CSV export to V6.7+ Datalogger Configuration API calls
+# Import Datalogger Log Items from CSV using the Configuration API

 ## Install Python